Asian markets settle after rallying on US-China trade hopes

-SINGAPORE — Asian markets were mostly lower Thursday as U.S. and Chinese officials wrapped up three days of talks in Beijing without significant breakthroughs.
+SINGAPORE — Asian markets were mixed Thursday after U.S. and Chinese officials wrapped up three days of trade talks in Beijing without significant breakthroughs.

 WALL STREET: Stocks rose for the fourth consecutive session after American and Chinese negotiators extended their talks to a third day.
-Traders took this as a positive sign, but a partial government shutdown at home that appeared far from being resolved limited gains.
+Traders took this as a positive sign, but a standoff over a partial U.S. government shutdown that appears far from being resolved limited gains.
 The S&P 500 index added 0.4 percent to 2,584.96.
 The Dow Jones Industrial Average climbed 0.4 percent to 23,879.12 and the Nasdaq composite was 0.9 percent higher at 6,957.08.
 The Russell 2000 index of smaller company stocks rose 0.9 percent to 1,438.81.

 ANALYST’S TAKE: “While there was agreement on less thorny issues such as agriculture and energy, U.S. demands for verification and enforceable targets on intellectual property rights, transfer of technologies and non-tariff barriers may not be that easily addressed,” DBS Group Research strategists Eugene Leow and Neel Gopalakrishnan said in a commentary.

-ENERGY: Oil prices settled after hitting their highest levels in almost a month.
-U.S. crude, which has jumped 15 percent in 2019, dropped 52 cents to $51.84 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Oil prices fell back after hitting their highest levels in almost a month.
+U.S. crude, which has jumped 15 percent in 2019, dropped 63 cents to $51.72 per barrel in electronic trading on the New York Mercantile Exchange.
 It surged 5.2 percent to $52.36 per barrel on Wednesday.
-Brent crude, used to price international oils, gave up 54 cents to $60.90 per barrel.
+Brent crude, used to price international oils, gave up 62 cents to $60.82 per barrel.
 It climbed 4.6 percent to $61.44 a barrel in London.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.